Herniated cervical disc

 You may have first noticed pain when you woke up, without any traumatic event that might have caused injury.
 Some patients find relief by holding their arm in an elevated position behind their head because this position relieves pressure on the nerve.

 What are the causes?

 Discs can bulge or herniate because of injury and improper lifting or can occur spontaneously.
 Aging plays an important role.
 As you get older, your discs dry out and become harder.
-The tough fibrous outer wall of the disc may weaken, and it may no longer be able to contain the gel-like nucleus in the center.
-This material may bulge or rupture through a tear in the disc wall, causing pain when it touches a nerve.
+The tough fibrous outer wall of the disc may weaken.
+The gel-like nucleus may bulge or rupture through a tear in the disc wall, causing pain when it touches a nerve.
 Genetics, smoking, and a number of occupational and recreational activities lead to early disc degeneration.

 Who is affected?